 Producing fashion and apparel has a carbon footprint that consists of various sources, like cultivation, harvesting, chemical processes, dyeing, cutting, logistics and so on.
 Producing 1 kg of fabric typically produces 10–100 kg of CO2.
 Different alternatives include natural and synthetic fibres as well as recycled and organic opotions.
 Even though the carbon footprint of a piece of apparel is relatively small, the amount of purchases is not – there are around 10 billion fashion webshop checkouts a year.
 Compensating even a small fraction of them will make a big impact for the fight against climate change.

 So, how is the compensation calculation done?
 There are some secret ingredients, but the principle is this:

 - Merchant installs Karbonaut app to their store

-- Karbonautti AI defines a suitable product category to all merchant collections
+- Karbonautti AI defines a suitable product category for all merchant collections

 - The result defines an estimated weight for each product under that collection

 - Karbonautti AI analyses the product descriptions and defines the main material

 - The result defines what's the ratio between the product weight and the carbon footprint

 - When a customer has selected a product to cart, a compensation product with a matching weight and material is recommended.